 A headline is a marketing tool.
 Really.
 It is arguably the most crucial factor in getting people to read your content.
 Headlines are your pitch to the reader, and you’ve got one shot to get them from scrolling past that post.
 How do you get the thumb stop?
 You start by writing a good headline.
-Part of your audience development strategy is writing a good headline to generate customer interest in your content.

 Sometimes, you’ve got a story that people are just going to read.
 A death announcement, some are breaking news.
 An inherently shocking headline will get people to click on it.
 Maybe you have access to an image that is compelling enough to sell your article.
 Those stories are going to be few and far between, however.

 A good headline will be faithful to the story and make readers want more.
 It will sell your story and be true to your brand.
 Let’s take a look at how to choose essential elements.

 Your hook is the element that is going to appeal to your reader.
 It’s the most immediately compelling part of the story.
 Things you need to consider when choosing your hook: